 The Moza Mini Mi is a smartphone gimbal with wireless charging, and some very smooth movement.
 Find out the good and the bad in my Moza Mini Mi Review.

 When Gudsen Moza reached out to me to test the Moza Mini Mi smartphone gimbal, I was hesitant at first.
 I had the DJI Osmo Mobile 2 already, and to be honest I wasn’t using it very much.
-I also knew I would have my hands on a Zhiyun Smooth 4 soon.
-I didn’t see much need for another gimbal, and I don’t like the idea of taking offers of equipment from companies that I may not actually use, in exchange for a blindly positive review that means nothing.
+More importantly, I’d have my hands on a Zhiyun Smooth 4 soon which I was much more interested in using.
+I didn’t see much need for another gimbal.
+I don’t like the idea of taking offers of equipment that I may not actually use, in exchange for a blindly positive review that means nothing.

 So, at first I declined the offer.

 Then I began to ask myself the reasons why I didn’t use my DJI Osmo Mobile 2 more.
-My shooting style favors locked off camera positions.
-I have no issues with a slow pan or a tilt when following action, building or revealing visual context of a scene slowly, and I like sliders, but I’ve never really shot long continuous fluid camera movement with a gimbal.
-I suppose I’m more of a traditionalist when it comes to camera movement.
+My shooting style favors locked off camera positions, that’s certainly part of it.
+I have no issues with a pan or a tilt when following action or making a reveal.
+I also love a good dolly or crane shot when well executed.
+A gimbal can achieve all of this, and much more.

 With an upcoming trip to Istanbul, I decided to give the Moza Mini Mi a try.